MaxChenko/Assignment3/Group12_A3_Part01_v1.md

 ### Get By Name

-This endpoint returns the name of the institution , date of establishment and number of attendees .
+This endpoint returns the name of the institution, date of establishment and number of attendees.

 **Parameters**